syncfusion-content/maui-docs/MAUI/Range-Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfRangeSlider

-To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfRangeSlider](https://www.syncfusion.com/maui-controls/maui-range-slider), we kept most of the APIs from Xamarin SfRangeSlider in MAUI SfRangeSlider.
-However, to maintain the consistency of API naming in MAUI SfRangeSlider, we renamed some of the APIs.
+To migrate easier from [Xamarin SfRangeSlider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) to [.NET MAUI SfRangeSlider](https://www.syncfusion.com/maui-controls/maui-range-slider), most of the APIs from Xamarin SfRangeSlider were kept in MAUI SfRangeSlider.
+However, to maintain the consistency of API naming in MAUI SfRangeSlider, some of the APIs have been renamed.
 The APIs that have been changed in MAUI SfRangeSlider from Xamarin SfRangeSlider are detailed as follows.

-In our .NET MAUI SfRangeSlider, we don’t have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange), by default we will show two thumbs.
+In our .NET MAUI SfRangeSlider, you don't have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange).
+By default, you will show two thumbs.
 If you wish to use the single thumb, check the `Migration from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider`.

 ## Assembly Name